tedkrapf/TKC_YextReviews_For_DNN/README.md

-# TKC_YextReviews_For_DNN
+# TKC - Yext Reviews For DNN
-Allows you to connect to the Yext API and retrieve an entity's reviews.
+A simple Dot Net Nuke module that allows you to connect to the Yext API and retrieve an entity's reviews.

 Requires: